SmOeL-swdev/MHI-AC-Ctrl/README.md

 More details are described in [Hardware.md](Hardware.md).

 ## Software:
-The program uses the following libraries
+The program uses the following libraries (These are set in lib_deps of the pio.ini
  - :warning:[MQTT client library](https://github.com/knolleary/pubsubclient) - please don't use v2.8.0! (because of this [issue](https://github.com/knolleary/pubsubclient/issues/747)).
 Better use v2.7.0:warning:
- - [ArduinoOTA](https://github.com/esp8266/Arduino/tree/master/libraries/ArduinoOTA) (might be removed in future)
+ - Webserver is running for OTA.

 and optionally you need for the use of an external temperature sensor DS18x20 the libraries
  - [OneWire](https://www.pjrc.com/teensy/td_libs_OneWire.html)
  - [DallasTemperature](https://github.com/milesburton/Arduino-Temperature-Control-Library)

-Please check the GitHub pages to see how to install them (usually via tools -> libraries).
+Clone the project and run 'pio run'

-Create a sub-directory "MHI-AC-Ctrl" and copy the files from the latest [release](https://github.com/absalom-muc/MHI-AC-Ctrl/releases) src directory in your MHI-AC-Ctrl sub-directory.
 You could also use the recently updated version in the [src folder](src) but with the risk that it is more unstable.
 The stability of the program is better when you compile it for a CPU frequency of 160MHz.
 The configuration options are described in [SW-Configuration.md](SW-Configuration.md).

 In a previous version (see [here](https://github.com/absalom-muc/MHI-AC-SPY)) I used the Hardware-SPI of the ESP8266.
 But since the SPI documentation of ESP8266 is poor, I decided to switch to a Software based SPI.